lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 ### Python Package Requirements

+This plugin automatically packs the required packages during release so for normal usage in Flow, no additional actions are needed.

+If you would like to manually install the packages:

 This plugin depends on the python flowlauncher package.

 > Without this package installed in your python environment the plugin wont work!